Green Eggs and Ham – Facing Future Technology and AI Like an Adult

 Header image credit: LinkedIn

-The inspiration of this article came from a wonderful Tweet from grist.
-Thanks grist!
+The inspiration for this article came from a wonderful Tweet from Grist.
+Thanks, Grist!

 If you were a child at any point in the last 50 years, you’re probably familiar with the story.
 Sam I Am tries to get a protagonist (let’s call him…